BorderTech/java-common/README.md

 # What is java-common?

-Reusable build configuration for open source projects.
+Reusable build configuration and parent pom modules for BorderTech open source projects.

 # Why use java-common?

-- Easy to release your project to Maven Central
+- Simplifies the steps to release your project to Maven Central
 - Enforce quality assurance and security checks on your project code

 # Getting started

 java-common provides two parent pom modules:

-- [bordertech-parent](https://github.com/BorderTech/java-common/blob/master/pom.xml) is the top level pom that configures maven release plugin
+- [bordertech-parent](https://github.com/BorderTech/java-common/blob/master/pom.xml) is the top level pom that configures [maven release plugin](https://maven.apache.org/maven-release/maven-release-plugin/)
 - [qa-parent](https://github.com/BorderTech/java-common/blob/master/qa-parent/pom.xml) provides quality assurance and security checks

 Projects should generally use qa-parent as their parent POM: